explodinglabs/explodinglabs.github.io/_posts/2021-03-09-composition.markdown

 ![composition-full](/assets/composition-zoomed.png)
 {: refdef}

-In programming we solve small problems by writing functions.
-A function is an expression that gets you from `a` to `b` _and nothing more_.
-Given an `a` and no more than an `a`, it provides a `b` and does no more than that.
+In programming we solve small problems by writing functions, which are expressions that get you from `a` to `b`.

-Finally, we combine the solutions.
+Finally, we zoom out again to combine the solutions.

-So problem solving is about composition: decomposing problems, solving them and then composing the solutions.

 > Being able to decompose bigger problems into smaller problems, and then
 > combine the solutions, that’s essentially the description of... well, I don’t